dzmitry-lahoda/lahoda-xyz/resume/it.md

 - Used several data storages(relational, document, files, queue, cache).
 - Created malicious e-Discovery hardening data set
 - Document and prototyped replacement of distributed lock-based flows into lock-free event-sourced flows for performance and consistency, disentangled cases where we could use eventual consistency and approximations, and were not
-- Thought up, elaborated and managed prototyping of document relationships visualization presented to the customer
+- Prototyped and demoed document relationships visualization.

 ### 2014.07-2015.01.
 [Accounting and practice management software platform for mid and large law firms](https://www.elite.com/3e/).
 Legal.
 Software Engineer